-In the first version, during the first six months of the project, the initial plan of the dissemination and communication activities will be presented.
-In parallel, the initial Living Lab (LL) activities planning will be presented in D9.1 "Living Lab Setup and Activities Planning", which will be delivered also during the first six months of the project.
-Thus, the actions during the implementation phase of both dissemination and communication activities and the living lab activities, will be presented in the updated versions of this deliverable every six months, along with any adaptation or redesign in the initial plan.
-The schematic illustration of this is presented in the following Figure 2.
+During the first six months of the project, the first version, of dissemination and communication plan activities, has been presented.
+In parallel, the initial Living Lab (LL) activities planning has been presented in D9.1 "Living Lab Setup and Activities Planning".
+After the second semester of the project, this plan was updated and the results are presented in this report, along with the executed activities during that period.
+Following the same procedure, in the next periods, the actions during the implementation phase of both dissemination and communication activities and the living lab activities, will be presented in the updated versions of this deliverable.
+Moreover, any adaptation or redesign in the initial plan is going to be also analyzed.
+The schematic illustration timeline of the updated versions is presented in Figure 1, while the process and interconnections between deliverables is illustrated in the following Figure 2.

-Figure 2: Design, re-design and execution of Dissemination, communication and living labs in the framework of PARITY tasks
+Figure 2.
+Design, re-design and execution of Dissemination, communication and living labs in the framework of PARITY tasks.